One-sided reflected Brownian motions and the KPZ fixed point: From RBM to the KPZ fixed point

 which yields Thm. \ref{thm:RBM-formula} as well as \eqref{eq:KtRBM-SNSM}.

 20pt

 {\bf Acknowledgements.} MN and JQ were supported by the Natural Sciences and Engineering Research Council of Canada.
-DR was supported by Programa Iniciativa Cient\'ifica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Conicyt through the Fondecyt program and through Basal-CMM Proyecto/Grant PAI AFB-170001.
+DR was supported by Conicyt Basal-CMM Proyecto/Grant PAI AFB-170001, by Programa Iniciativa Científica Milenio grant number NC120062 through Nucleus Millenium Stochastic Models of Complex and Disordered Systems, and by Fondecyt Grant 120194.

 [heading=apa]